-Students who do not demonstrate need according to the federal and institutional need analysis methodologies may consider borrowing funds through the unsubsidized version of the Federal Direct Stafford Loan Program or private alternative student loan programs.
+Students who do not demonstrate need according to the federal and institutional need analysis methodologies may consider borrowing funds through the unsubsidized version of the Federal Direct Loan Program or private alternative student loan programs.
 Interest begins to accrue on unsubsidized student loans immediately during in-school and grace periods.

 Parents of students who are ineligible for need-based forms of financial aid or who need additional funds beyond their financial aid eligibility, may also consider borrowing through the Federal Direct Parent Loan for Undergraduate Students (PLUS) Program.